 Will an epidural slow down labour? |

 Contractions may slow down for a little while after the epidural is first inserted.
 They will soon return to normal.
 Labour is not usually longer with an epidural.
 Many women are surprised that after their pain is relieved, they are more relaxed and their labour progresses faster.
-Your blood pressure, baby's heart rate and labour progression will be checked often. |
+Your blood pressure, baby's heart rate and labour progression will be checked often.
+Please note that if you are not in established active labour, there is the possibility of your labour slowing down.
+If this occurs, you may receive a medication to bring your contractions stronger and/or closer together. |

 Can an epidural harm my baby? |